String of Pearls Care Instructions

-With good care, String of Pearl plants will live for several years.
-The plants may become straggly over time, so it’s a good idea to propagate it every few years. in this way you'll enjoy a long succession of these beautiful succulents.
+With good care, String of Pearls will live for several years.
+Over time, they may become straggly, so it’s a good idea to propagate it every few years to keep a fresh replacement at hand.

-The String of Pearls plants will flower under the right conditions and the blooms are lovely!
+String of Pearls plants will flower under the right conditions and the blooms are highly desirable!
 Small, white trumpet-shaped flowers studded with colourful stamens with a light cinnamon fragrance.
 To encourage your plant to bloom you should give it a rest over winter in temperatures of 13-16°C and cut back on watering while not letting the potting mix dry out completely.
-These conditions over winter may promote flowering in spring.
+These conditions over winter will promote flowering in spring.

 Some of the common symptoms that String of Pearls encounter, and how to address them.

-Root rot and mushy pearls are caused by over-watering your plant.
-Remove any dead and mushy stems and leaves and allow the soil to dry out somewhat before watering again.
+- Root rot and mushy pearls are caused by relative over-watering your plant.
+Remove any dead and mushy stems and leaves and allow the soil to dry out completely before watering again.
 Take stock of your plant’s environment and adjust your watering schedule.
 Don’t allow the potting mix to stay moist for long periods.
 Read up more on Under / Overwatering here.

-Flat, shriveled pearls are a sign that the plant is too dry.
+Flat, shrivelled pearls are a sign that the plant is too dry.
 Give your plant a good drink by soaking the plant in a container of water for 15 minutes, allow to drain well.
 Best practice is to assess the plant’s environment.
-If your plant is in a very hot area, you might find that you need to water your plant more often than before.
+If your plant is in a very hot area, you might find that you need to water your plant more often than usual.
 But don’t forget to ease up over winter time!

-- Water: Water thoroughly, then allow to dry out slightly between waterings.
+- Water: Water thoroughly, then allow to dry out to near dry between waterings.
 It is very important to note that String of Pearls DO NOT tolerate soggy soil - it is better to err on the side of underwatering than to overwater.
 It is good to remember that this plant is drought resistant and is not used to too much water.
 Cut back on watering in winter, without allowing the soil to dry out completely.
 A safe approach, while you get familiar with your plant is to water it when you notice the Pearls shrivelling slightly.

 - Humidity: Average to dry room humidity.